Darrois Villey Maillot Brochier

 Darrois Villey has been involved in arbitrations relating to major infrastructure projects, including the Channel Tunnel, the Athens Metro and the Stade de France.

 Once again working with Linklaters, the firm represented Matra Défense – a French national defence company and a subsidiary of Airbus Group – in a high-profile ICC dispute with Taiwan relating to a contract for the sale of missiles.
-Taiwan won damages and the firm continued to represent the Airbus subsidiary in enforcement proceedings before the French courts.
+Taiwan won damages and the firm later represented the Airbus subsidiary in enforcement proceedings before the French courts.

 French food products multinational Danone used the firm in an UNCITRAL claim against New Zealand dairy co-op Fonterra in a dispute over the costs of recalling baby formula after a false botulism scare.
 Danone won €105 million.

-For a Dutch entertainment content creator, it is acting in a SIAC dispute with a Mauritian corporation over the execution of a share purchase agreement, which has also seen an emergency arbitration proceeding.
+For a Dutch entertainment content creator, the firm is acting in a SIAC dispute with a Mauritian corporation over a share purchase agreement, which has also seen an emergency arbitration proceeding.

 Darrois Villey is also representing a Swiss aerospace firm for which it has initiated attachment and enforcement proceedings against aircraft located in France in support of an ICC arbitration.